 Sample reference entry for Senate bill: Anti-Phishing Act, S. 472, 109th Cong.
 (2005).

 Sample reference entry for House of Representatives resolution: Anti-Phishing Act, H.R.
 1099, 109th Cong.
 (2005).

-Sample in-text citation: The Anti-Phishing Act (2005) proposed up to 5 years prison time for people running Internet scams.
+Sample citation: The Anti-Phishing Act (2005) proposed up to 5 years prison time for people running Internet scams.

 These are the three legal areas you are most apt to cite in your scholarly work.
 For information on citing the Constitution, see the APA Style blog.

 Clay, R. (2008, June).
 Science vs. ideology: Psychologists fight back about the misuse of research.
 Monitor on Psychology, 39(6).
 Retrieved from http://www.apa.org/monitor/

 Example from p.
 200 of the APA style manual.
 Note that for citations, include only the year: Clay (2008).